FrattiJ/Note-Taker/README.md

   * [Questions](#questions)

   ## Installation
-  Simply head to (replace with heroku website) and use as you please.
+  Simply head to https://frattijs-note-taker-538e645c616e.herokuapp.com/ and use as you please.

   ## Usage
   Enter a title for your note, a description for your note, and click save.
 Delete function is currently not functional.